Month: July 2016

 One World Trade Center is presently America’s tallest building coming in at 1,792′ to the tip.

 Don’t worry…I’m not leaving out the flowers!
 Yes!
 There were tons of flowers in New York City!
 I was pleasantly surprised by all of the gardens and flowers throughout the city.
-The pink ones above were in a garden along the Hudson.
+The park along the Hudson had a skate park, playgrounds for kids, playgrounds for furry four-legged kids, basketball courts, tennis courts, splash pads…and it had open green spaces for people to hang out in.
+We saw people doing anything and everything you would normally do in your backyard…I guess because they were in their backyard.

-It was somewhere around 6PM when we dragged ourselves onto the World Financial Ferry Terminal.
-Some of us didn’t even wait to get back to the car before they fell asleep.
+It was somewhere around 6PM when we finally dragged ourselves onto the World Financial Ferry Terminal.
+Some of us (Alex) didn’t even wait to get back to the car before they fell asleep.
 I think we wore them out!

 And there you have it.
 Our NYC times two experience.
-I loved it.
-All of it.
+I loved it!
+All of it!
 The rest of us…well, they liked the ferry ride and the food. 😉 I might need to find someone else to go back to NYC with.
 Any volunteers?

 See y’all down the road!